Help center

 There is some crossover here but we recommend the following rules:

-• Use Variants when your customer is making a choice about what they will purchase.
+• Use Variants when your customers are making a choice about what they will purchase.

 • Use a Form select when your customer is making a choice unrelated to what they will purchase.